Visas & Immigration

 - Evidence of private medical insurance.
 Learn more

-- A passport valid for at least 6 months after the completion of your course.
+- A passport valid for at least 12 months after your proposed arrival date.

 - When applying for your student entry visa, you will need to show that you have sufficient funds to cover the entire period of your course, without having to rely on income from a part-time job.

-- The immigration officer who deals with you on arrival can refuse you entry if they are not satisfied with your paperwork or your answers to their questions.
+- The immigration officer can refuse you entry if they are not satisfied with your documentation or your answers to their questions.

-- Be sure to bring all of the documents you have received from your school or university (e.g. acceptance letter, insurance cover, accommodation details, etc) so that you can show a complete record to the immigration officer.
+- Be sure to bring all of the documents you have received from your school or university (e.g. acceptance letter, insurance cover, proof of finance etc) so that you can show a complete record to the immigration officer.

 On approval, you will get a temporary immigration permission stamped into your passport.

 - A change is not normally permitted during the first year of study and a student would need to show exceptional circumstances to receive permission to do so.

 In general, non-EEA students have no rights to bring their families with them to Ireland.
 Therefore partners, spouses and children will have to make their own visa applications.

 Students will not be allowed to be joined by children, except those born during their stay.

-- The student is pursuing PhD studies (Level 10 on the National Framework of Qualifications) may be permitted to bring their immediate family if they have sufficient funds on a yearly basis to support them self and their family.
+- PhD students (Level 10 on the National Framework of Qualifications) may be permitted to bring their immediate family if they have sufficient funds on a yearly basis to support themselves and their families.
 PhD students will be required to complete their doctorate within 4 years.